What is a Team?

 A team is defined as a group of people who perform interdependent tasks to work toward accomplishing a common mission or specific objective.

-Understanding the many interrelationships that exist between organizational units and processes, and the impact of these relationships on quality, productivity and cost, makes the value of teams apparent.
+An organization with many teams requires careful alignment.
+As teams and individuals link with other teams, the principles of developing understanding and trust will apply, but the structure will get more complex (Figure 1).
+Understanding the many interrelationships that exist between organizational units and processes, and the impact of these relationships on quality, productivity, and cost, makes the value of teams apparent.

 The Three Types of Teams